Can you compost our tea bags?

 When Joe launched the company in 2012 we used a biodegradable material made from corn starch.
 However, this material is derived from genetically modiﬁed (GMO) cornstarch and in 2014 the Soil Association implemented a ban on the use of this product to all their certiﬁed organic partners as they did not want any association with GMO crops.

-What are our tea bags made from?
+What are our tea bags are currently made from?

 Our pyramid tea bag material is food-safe polyester that is fully recyclable.
 To dispose of them after use, simply empty the contents onto your compost at home or in your council collected food waste, and pop the pyramid bags into your normal recycling.